melisnv/python-data-science-ml-tensorflow-dl/README.md

 # Python-Data-Project
-capstone project for data analysis and visualization using seaborn, panda, numpy, cufflinks
+project 1: learning analysing the data and visualization it using seaborn, panda, numpy, cufflinks project 2: learning linear regression, how to train and test the data